DerekPascarella/UniversalDreamcastPatcher/README.md

 The DCP patch format was designed specifically for Universal Dreamcast Patcher.
 This format is neither complex nor difficult to understand.
 It is extremely simple by design and as a result, DCP patches can be created without the use of any special software.
 The steps for creating a patch are as follows.

 1. Create a ZIP archive containing (in its root) all of the files/folders from the game's data that have been modified or are new.
 Be sure to retain original folder structure and hierarchy.
    * If the patch should use a modified IP.BIN file, simply create a folder named "bootsector" in the root of the ZIP archive and place IP.BIN inside of it.
+Note that this folder and file will not be included in the patched disc image's (output) filesystem.
 2. Change the extension of the file from ZIP to DCP.
    * Note that the base filename of the DCP will be used when this application generates the patched GDI (e.g. a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").